epage/epage.github.io/blog/blog/redefining-failure.md

 while cause returns `&Fail`>), I think this is going to trip up a lot of people.

+Suggestion:
-Instead, I feel that `Error::cause` should behave exactly like `Fail::cause`.
+- `Error::cause` should behave exactly like `Fail::cause` to avoid surprising developers.

 ## Feedback on `failure::Fail`